Russell-Waterhouse/blog/content/post/haskell-1-year.md

 statements and recompile and run on the actual test data that's giving me issues.

+Whoever saw the `String` type in Haskell and said "You know what we need?
+A `Text` Type" will need to answer for their sins.
+An unpleasant amount of my code is just converting between those two data types because some functions need `Text` and some need `String`.

+Anytime data is put in a closure I immediately find it much harder to debug and code trace, but I don't use closures that often, so that is probably just a skill issue.

 ### Lazy Evaluation

 It makes print debugging slightly more difficult.
 Instead of doing this: